-* Chairperson - who will serve as the CBA President
+President

-* Vice-Chairperson - who will serve as the CBA Vice President
+Vice President

-* Zone 1 designated director
+Zone 1 designated director

-* Zone 2 designated director
+Zone 2 designated director

-* Treasurer (if the position of General Manager has not been filled) or director, as the case may be.
+Treasurer (if the position of Executive Director has not been filled) or director, as the case may be.

-Their terms of office shall be one (1) year.
+The term of office for Officers shall be one (1) year.

-The Board of Directors shall appoint a Secretary who need not be a member of the Association.
+The Board of Directors shall appoint a Secretary who need not be a member of the CBA.

-8.3.2.
-For the purpose of electing Zone 1 and Zone 2 designated Directors.
-Zone 1 is that area of Canada situated west of the Manitoba/Saskatchewan border.
+For electing Zone 1 and Zone 2 designated Directors; Zone 1 is that area of Canada situated west of the Manitoba/Saskatchewan border.
 Zone 2 is that area of Canada situated east of the Saskatchewan/Manitoba border.

-it is the desired policy of the Canadian Bison Association that the Chairperson and Vice-Chairperson be from different Zones. shall be .
+Whenever possible it is preferred that the President and Vice President be from different Zones however, such preference shall not be a requirement in electing these positions.

-8.4.
-Executive Committee

-8.4.1.
-The elected officerscomprise the executive committee.

 Vacancies

-8.5.1.
 Vacancies on the Board of Directors caused by the resignation, dismissal, or death of a director must be filled by a member of the regional association that has the vacancy.
-The newly appointed director shall complete the rest of the term, whereupon they are eligible for re-appointment.
+The newly appointed director shall complete the rest of the term, whereupon they are eligible for reappointment.

-8.6.
-Chairman

-8.6.1.
+President

 Functions

-8.6.1.1.
-To preside over Association, Board, and Executive Committee meetings.
+To preside over the CBA, Board, and Executive Committee meetings.

-8.6.1.2 To generally supervise the Association's business.
+To generally supervise the CBA's business.

-8.6.1.3.
-To do all acts and duties in accordance with the functions of chairmen of similar organizations.
+To do all acts and duties in accordance with the functions of president of similar organizations.

-8.6.2.
-The Chairman shall sit as a member of all committees.
+The President shall be a standing member of each Standing Committee of the organization.

-8.7.
-Vice-chairman
+Vice-President

-8.7.1.
-The Vice-chairman shall be elected in the same manner as the chairman.
-He shall perform the functions of the chairman in his absence.
+The Vice-President shall be elected in the same manner as the President.

+He shall perform the functions of the President in his absence.
-8.8.

 Designated Directors

-8.8.1.
-The directors designated to either of the zones shall be elected for the same term as the chairman.
+The directors designated to either of the zones shall be elected for the same term as the President.

-8.8.2.
-These directors shall promote the Association in their respective zones.
+These directors shall promote the CBA in their respective zones.

-8.8.3.
-These directors shall submit written reports about their activities in their respective zones to the Executive Committee.
+These directors shall submit reports about their activities in their respective zones to the Executive Committee.

-8.8.4.
-These directors shall assist the Chairman and the Executive Committee in applying the Association's by-laws as well as adherence to provisions regarding pedigrees and animal registration.
+These directors shall assist the President and the Executive Committee in applying the CBA’s by-laws.

-8.9.
-Office Manager

-8.9.1.
-The duties of the Office Manager shall be to attend all meetings of the Association, the Board of Directors, and the Executive Committee (if requested by the Executive); to take precise minutes of all proceedings, and to carry out all responsibilities delegated to him/her by the Board of Directors or the Executive Committee in accordance with the Association's by-laws.

-8.9.2 The Office Manager shall maintain the articles of incorporation and by-laws of the Association as well as all amendments thereto approved by the Minister of Agriculture and Agri-Food Canada.
-He/she shall make the by-laws available to the membership at all reasonable times for inspection and making copies thereof.

-8.10.
-Treasurer
+Treasurer (Executive Director)

-8.10.1.
-The Treasurer shall have charge and custody of and be responsible for all funds of the Canadian Bison Association.
+The Treasurer shall have charge and custody of and be responsible for all funds of the CBA.

-8.10.2.
-The Treasurer with the assistance of the Office Manager shall receive and give receipts for moneys due and payable to the Association from all sources and deposit all monies in the name of the Canadian Bison Association in such Financial Institutions selected by the Board of Directors.
+The Treasurer, with the assistance of the Office Manager shall receive and give receipts for moneys due and payable to the CBA from all sources and deposit all monies in the name of the CBA in such Financial Institutions selected by the Board of Directors.